Jack Benny Center for the Arts

 The Joseph A. Favero Memorial Do-It-Yourself Messiah and Carol Sing-Along

-Join the Waukegan Symphony Orchestra and Concert Chorus December 13, 2014 at 7pm for the annual Joseph A. Favero Memorial Do-It-Yourself Messiah and Carol Sing-Along at the First United Methodist Church of Waukegan, 128 N. Martin Luther King, Jr. Ave.
+Join the Waukegan Symphony Orchestra and Concert Chorus in December for the annual Joseph A. Favero Memorial Do-It-Yourself Messiah and Carol Sing-Along at the First United Methodist Church of Waukegan, 128 N. Martin Luther King, Jr. Ave.
 General admission tickets are $15.00.
 Tickets and scores may be purchased at the Jack Benny Center for the Arts in advance or at the door.
 Scores may be rented night of for a deposit of $10.
 For that same fee, you may also purchase a score to keep.

 The Benefits of an ARTS Education. . .are Endless!